lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/contact-me.rst

 ..  container:: justify

-   Connect with experts and get your questions answered directly in our
+   Get your questions answered in a dedicated
    |patreon-discord| Discord channel.

 .. |patreon-discord| raw:: html